 Time Required to Set Up a Company In Malta

 The length of time required to set up a company in Malta depends on the type of company involved and on the timely submission of all information and documentation to our offices.
-The process can take as little as 48 hours.
+The process can take as little as 2 working days.

 Taxation & Double Tax Treaties